kuchtact/WiPPLPy/docs/source/testing_guide.rst

      messages.

 * The **CI / Documentation (pull_request)** check verifies that
-  |PlasmaPy's documentation| is able to build correctly from the pull
+  WiPPLPy's documentation is able to build correctly from the pull request.
-  request.
 Warnings are treated as errors.

 * The **docs/readthedocs.org:plasmapy** check allows us to preview